cs1302uga/cs1302-ce12/README.md

 1. Write and document the code to implement your approved design from the previous checkpoint.
    Make sure that any types you create are in the `cs1302.ce12` package.
-   Before you continue, **make sure your code compiles and passes the checkstyle audit**.

 1. Does the output of `git status` show any files as untracked?
 If so, which ones?

 1. Tell Git to track the `.java` files you just created.
    Using `git status`, how can you tell the file is now tracked?

+1. Make sure your code passes the `checkstyle` audit.

 1. Commit the changes to your local copy of the exercise repository.
    Be sure to include a good log message.